 The well-designed app serves as a kind of hub for all Sennheiser headphones that can connect to a smartphone via Bluetooth.
 So if you own multiple pairs of Momentum or other compatible Sennheiser headphones, Smart Control offers you a fairly convenient way to manage them.

 Not only can firmware updates be carried out in the app, but it is also possible to reassign the touch interface.
 A simple three-band EQ lets you tune the sound, or you can select a suitable EQ curve from six pre-sets.
 These can be edited and saved.
 In addition, the app offers individual frequency adjustment by clicking through several sound profiles while your favourite music is playing.
 You can save this hearing-adapted EQ curve and repeat it as often as you like.
-However, this requires you to set up a free account with Sennheiser.
-Here you might expect that your EQ pre-sets would be available across all devices, but this was not the case.
+However, this requires you to set up a free account with Sennheiser in order to be able to use your own EQ settings and sound zones (see below) across devices.

 There was a special EQ pre-set for more intense bass as well as one for podcasts, which ensured better speech intelligibility by slightly boosting the midrange.